muratk5n/thirdwave/en/README.md

 ---

-Marm is veg based too but ok, interesting

-"Brussel sprouts are the Marmite of the vegetable world, with a serious love or loathe divide"

----

 Sarkozy started that whole biz.
 He used to say he wld clean out 'trouble' neighborhoods "a la Kärcher".
 Added bonus, Kärcher (with umlaut!) is a German name / brand which made the whole comment sound